Standard-Cloud/cshelve/README.md

 klist = list(d.keys())        # List all existing keys (could be slow for large datasets)

 # Note: Since writeback=True is not used, handle data carefully:
-# The writeback functionality is not yet supported in cshelve.
 d['xx'] = [0, 1, 2]           # Store a list
 d['xx'].append(3)             # This won't persist since writeback=True is not used